— Youth of the Month —

 — Pancake Jamboree Fundraiser —

-— Youth of the Year Award —
+— Book of Golden Deeds Award —

 The Exchange Club of Lynchburg, Virginia was chartered in 1938 by local business leaders who wanted to exchange ideas on making their community better.
 Its core values Family, Community and Country are held by each Exchange member with pride and commitment.
 Nationally founded in 1911, Exchange Club volunteer efforts have supported the needs of the country and of local communities for over a hundred years, making it the country's oldest American service organization operating exclusively in this country.

 The Exchange Club of Lynchburg recognizes that the hope for our continued freedom lives in our children.

 The Exchange Club of Lynchburg believes that it is important to recite the Pledge of Allegiance before each meeting and give thanks to God; to give flags to children to wave proudly; and to erect displays of our country's history in schools and public buildings.

 The Exchange Club of Lynchburg invests approximately $10,000 each year to improve the community's less fortunate, recognize achievement of the outstanding, and promote love for our country.
 This money primarily comes from the club's fundraiser -- the Annual Pancake Jamboree -- held the first Friday in November at the City Armory.